qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 reloads certificate files every hour while Qdrant is running.
 This way changed certificates are picked up when they get updated externally.
 The refresh time can be tuned by changing the `tls.cert_ttl` setting.
 You can leave this on, even if you don't plan to update your certificates.
+Currently this is only supported for the REST API.

 Optionally, you can enable client certificate validation on the server against a local certificate authority.
 Set the following properties and restart: